MEDIUM PEEL : FOR BEAUTIFUL SKIN

 What is a medium peel ?

-A medium peel is a dermocosmetic treatment that involves applying a chemical solution to the skin to exfoliate the superficial and middle layers of the epidermis.
-Unlike light peels, which only target the uppermost skin layers, a medium peel penetrates deeper, allowing it to treat more pronounced skin concerns.
-It is often used to correct signs of aging, improve skin texture, and even out the complexion.
-This type of peel is generally performed using laser or acids such as trichloroacetic acid (TCA) in specific concentrations tailored to each skin type and concern.
+The medium peel is a dermocosmetic treatment that involves applying a chemical solution to the skin in order to exfoliate the superficial and mid-layers.
+Unlike the light peel, which targets only the superficial layers of the skin, the medium peel penetrates deeper, making it possible to treat more pronounced skin concerns.
+It is often used to correct signs of aging, improve skin quality, and even out the complexion.
+This type of peel is generally performed with a laser or with acids such as trichloroacetic acid (TCA) at specific concentrations, tailored to each skin type and each concern.

 Contents